Unsigned-Long/Unsigned-Long/README.md

 #### Interesting Point

 So why is my nickname **ULong2**?
 ULong refers to the unsigned long data type inside cpp, which is a type capable of storing a large range of non-negative integer data.
-This somehow represents a person's desire to explore a wide range of knowledge and a positive (non-negative) mindset.
+This somehow represents my desire to explore a wide range of knowledge and a positive (non-negative) mindset.
 And the number 2, yes, is my lucky number.

  <p>
       <a href="https://github.com/search?q=user%3ADenverCoder1+language%3Abash"><img alt="Bash" src="https://img.shields.io/badge/Bash-121011.svg?logo=gnu-bash&logoColor=white"></a>